Sowndarya0900/Simple-Portfolio-Website/README.md

 Features:
 Home Page: A brief introduction about Sir Ratan Tata About Me Section: A more detailed section about him.
-Projects Section: A display of some of his projects with descriptions..
+Projects Section: A display of some of his projects with descriptions.
 Contact Section: A simple way to get to know about him deeply.
 Responsive Layout: Designed to work seamlessly on both desktop and mobile devices.